centre-for-humanities-computing/danish-foundation-models/docs/index.md

 Welcome to the Danish Foundation Models (DFM) project, a pioneering initiative in the field of machine learning and natural language processing (NLP) dedicated to the Danish language.
 Our mission is to develop, maintain, and provide open access to high-quality foundation models tailored for Danish, promoting innovation and inclusivity in language technologies.

+!!! abstract "Read the paper"

+    You can read more about the argument for Danish Language models in our [publication](https://arxiv.org/abs/2311.07264).

 ## Why Danish Foundation Models?

 ### Bridging the Digital Language Divide